District grants fund small-scale, short-term activities that address needs in your community and communities abroad.

 For more information from Rotary International, visit: https://www.rotary.org/en/our-programs/grants

-Please send all forms to: James L. Culberson
+Please send all forms when available to: James L. Culberson

-If your Club is interested in applying for District Grants for the 2018-2019 Rotary year, review the 2018-2019 District 7530 Terms and Conditions, submit a 2018-2019 Memorandum of Understanding (MOU), signed by your Club’s current President and President-Elect, and send to District Grants Committee Chair, James Culberson by June 14, 2018.
+If your Club is interested in applying for District Grants for the 20189-2020 Rotary year, please check back to review the Terms and Conditions, submit a 2019-2020 Memorandum of Understanding (MOU) signed by your Club’s current President and President-Elect.
+Once the new forms are available, those should be sent to District Grants Committee Chair, James Culberson.

-The District Grants Committee will meet during December to review the Grant applications.
+The District Grants Committee will meet during the autumn months to review the Grant applications.
 Clubs selected to receive Grants will be notified as early as possible, and the Grant funding will be awarded as soon as possible.

 A Grant Final Report will be due to District Grants Chair James Culberson within 30 days of the completion of the Grant activity.